Concordium/concordium.github.io/source/testnet/guides/add-baker-desktop.rst

 ..
 Warning::
     Transactions on the blockchain are permanent.
 That is, they are irreversible and can't be deleted.
 Therefore, carefully review that you have selected the right account to add as baker, and that you have entered the correct amount to stake.

 To start baking, you now have to start your node with the baker keys.
-See :ref:`Run a node<run-a-node>` for more information about this.
+See :ref:`Run a node on a server with Ubuntu<run-node-ubuntu>` for more information about this.